imrn99/poc-kokkos-rs/README.md

 ## Scope of the Project

-The main focus of this Proof-of-Concept is the architecture and approach used by Kokkos for data management.
-While multiple targets support (Serial, [rayon][2], OpenMP) could be interesting, it is not the priority.
+~~The main focus of this Proof-of-Concept is the architecture and approach used by Kokkos for data management.
+While multiple targets support (Serial, [rayon][2], OpenMP) could be interesting, it is not the priority.~~

+Rudimentary data structure implementation being done, the goal is now to write a simple program using a `parallel_for` statement with satisfying portability as defined by Kokkos.

 Additionally, some features of Kokkos are not reproducible in Rust (GPU targetting, templating); These create limits for the implementation that may or may not be bypassed.
+This makes limit-testing an fundamental part of the project.

 ## Quickstart